 The lion and the monkey are going to help the Care Bears find their way out of the Forest of Feelings.
 Glad that is resolved.

 Meanwhile, the book gives heads up to Nicholas that Kim and Jason still care!
-Nick is like, let them go, I’m even, but the book has mad blood lust and tells Nicholas he must finish it.
+Nick is like, let them go, I already got even, but the book has mad blood lust and tells Nicholas he “must finish it.”
 So because Nicholas has NO SPINE, he chants and the book says everyone needs to learn a lesson, and you’d think at some point Nicholas would realize that the book has her own agenda.
-Nicholas is really dumb.

 And if there was any lingering doubt that Care Bears are the product of drug-using hippies (which I mean as a total compliment), a pink elephant has joined the crowd!